andy-guttridge/tails-up/README.md

 Specific issues found during testing included:

 - The use of a sticky header combined with a 'long' page divided into sections meant that while the navigation links to each section functioned correctly, the heading for each section was obscured underneath the header.
 This was ultimately fixed using the CSS `scroll-margin-top:` property.
 The first attempt to fix this used `scroll-margin:` on `<section>` elements, however testing the deployed site on a real iPhone exposed a bug causing this property not to work for iOS devices.
 A Google search found that `scroll-margin-top:` has now been implemented correctly in iOS (source: [https://github.com/mdn/browser-compat-data/issues/7564](https://github.com/mdn/browser-compat-data/issues/7564) ), so this was used instead.

 - Testing of the media queries for the responsive design revealed potential issues with content spilling across the hero image for very narrow screen sizes (below about 315px width).
 This was fixed by slightly increasing the size of the hero image for small screens.

 - It was discovered that a value of `fixed` for the CSS `background-attachment:` property is not supported on iOS by testing a deployed version of the site on a real device (the Chrome developer tools do not emulate this behaviour).
 A value of `scroll` was used in the media queries for small and medium sized devices, to ensure compatibility.
 This means that only users with a large screen will benefit from a fixed position 'hero' image.
-- The site was tested with the VoiceOver screen reader in Mac OS.
-This revealed that when navigating through the page, only the header, navigation elements, about section and footer were recognised as 'landmarks' by the screen reader.
-The sections containing the main content of the site were not.
-Aria-labels were added to each section to rectify this.

 - The registration form was initially coded to submit the form to the Code Institute form dump, to test that it was functioning correctly.
 The form allows the user to make multiple selections for the age range of cats they are interested in, using checkboxes.
 Testing revealed that multiple selections for the age-range checkboxes were not being displayed on the Code Institute response page - only the first value submitted is shown:

 <p align="center">